 Updated

-WINNIPEG, Manitoba (AP) - Paul Kariya is retiring from the NHL, unable to return from post-concussion symptoms that forced him to miss all of last season.
+WINNIPEG, Manitoba (AP) - Paul Kariya announced his retirement from the NHL on Wednesday after being unable to return from post-concussion symptoms that forced him to miss all of last season.

-Kariya made the announcement Wednesday in a statement released by his agent, Don Baizley.
+Kariya announced the end of his stellar, 15-season career in a statement released by his agent, Don Baizley.

-The former star left wing finished his 15-season NHL career with the St. Louis Blues.
-Kariya missed six games in December and January of the 2009-10 season because of a concussion and announced last August that he would sit out the entire 2010-11 season after being examined by concussion specialist Dr. Mark Lovell.
+The former star left wing finished his long NHL stint with the St. Louis Blues.
+Kariya had missed six games in December and January of the 2009-10 season because of a concussion and announced last August that he would sit out the entire 2010-11 season after being examined by concussion specialist Dr. Mark Lovell.

 Kariya has a long history of concussion troubles, including one that forced him to miss the 1998 Winter Olympics and much of the 1997-98 season following a cross-check to the jaw by Chicago's Gary Suter.